googleinterns/kevin-grosman-2020/README.md

 4. click on "Steps & more"

-which signifies that action 3 is only over once the Steps & more button appears, which in this case, occurs only once the directions have fully loaded.
+This signifies that action 3 is only over once the Steps & more button appears, which in this case, occurs only once the directions have fully loaded.

-this file additionally specifies that it would like the CUJ to run 5 times and that it would like the script to return a clip of the run that took the median total length
+Thi file additionally specifies that it would like the CUJ to run 5 times and that it would like the script to return a clip of the run that took the median total length

 ### stitch